-Where to start.
+Where to start?

 I hold a merchant marine officer’s commission as a U.S. Coast Guard approved Captain for vessels up to 100 tons.
-When I am not working at school districts, I work in the sport fishing fleet off the California and Mexican Coasts.
+When I am not working at school districts, I work in the sport fishing fleet off the California and Baja Coasts.

 Upon finishing my graduate studies, I landed a position as a research assistant at the University of Nevada, Reno in the Washoe Project which focused on teaching American Sign Language (ASL) to chimpanzees.
 I worked mainly as the language consultant in this project and spent most of my days in the company of chimpanzees.

 It was extremely challenging work and I continued with it until I was approached by a CBS production company to join them as a technical advisor and animal trainer.